 Verification of the user's personal existence (and uniqueness) in the real world, achieved by personal meeting or other means acceptable to the administrator(s).

 All standard functions PLUS:

-Immune from the two day lockout on posting for new users (the anti-spammer restriction)
+Immune from the two day lockout on posting for new users (an anti-spammer restriction)

-The "best" (most-privileged) star level is displayed and used to determine what privileges you have.
+The "best" (most-privileged) level is displayed and used to determine what privileges you have.